GScabbage/devops_bootcamp/README.md

 # DevOps Intro
 ## Life Before DevOps
+- The Waterfall life cycle, which was very hard to return to previous points of to fix things
 - Developers used to make software and give it to Operations and it wouldn't work because environments were different and the only thing Developers could say was "It was working on my machine"
 ### why DevOps
 - **DevOps Introduction**